KAUSTIKR/AI-Project/README.md

 - In our recommendation problem we don't have user-song interaction details ahead which leads to a cold start problem.
 - The cold start problem is addressed using content-based filtering, with K-Means clustering applied to group similar tracks based on their features.
 - This provides a meaningful way to identify related songs and offers a strong starting point for recommendations.
-- Loads a 5-D latent vectors of songs represented by VAE-generated latent vectors in Step2.
+- Loads a 5-D latent vectors of songs represented by VAE-generated latent vectors in Step 2.
 - Identifies latent feature columns to use as input for clustering.
 - Applies K-Means clustering to group similar tracks into 20 clusters based on their latent space proximity.
 - For each cluster, calculates the distance of each song to its cluster centroid and stores this information along with the assigned cluster ID for each track in the dataset.